Buddha Tile Project

 - You can only order one tile at a time and for yourself only (rather than for other people), so that we can keep track of who has them.

-- We will release tiles in batches of 108.
-Once each batch has gone, you can still donate and instead go on a waiting list to receive a tile when the next batch has been produced.
+- We have initially pre-printed 108 tiles with the Buddha line drawing.
+Once this first batch has gone, you can still donate and instead go on a waiting list to receive a tile when the next batch has been produced.

 - We’ll be in contact every few weeks to see how you’re getting on.